meyayl/docker-matrix-bootstrap/README.md

 ### Clean up
 To perform a clean start, just run `sudo ./run.sh clean`.
 As a result the bind-mount source folders and the reverse proxy rules will be deleted.
+Make sure to recreate the folders and config using `sudo ./run.sh prepare` before running `./run.sh up -d` again.

 ### Write docker-compose.yml to disk
 If you choose to only use the script to bootstrap the initial configuration, you can run `sudo ./run.sh write-compose` to persist the generated docker-compose.yml to disk and use it with docker-compose.